Loran4vr/virtualtrade/fix_log.md

 - Session lifetime is set to 7 days
 - OAuth state must be preserved in session
 - Flask-Dance session storage is explicitly configured with correct import

+### Current Status Summary:
+- OAuth flow successfully obtains token from Google
+- Session configuration is properly set
+- Cookie settings are correct for cross-site requests
+- Debug logging is in place to track session state
+- Explicit state handling added to session
+- Using Flask-Dance's session storage with correct import